-Used Motor Vehicle Dealer Required Licensure Training: All used motor vehicle dealer license applicants are required to attend an 8 hour pre-licensing course prior to licensing.
+Used Motor Vehicle Dealer Required Licensure Training: All used motor vehicle dealer license applicants are required to attend a 5-hour license renewal course every other year in the even numbered years.
+Current continuing education credit must be obtained by December 31, 2010.
 At least one individual associated with the used motor vehicle dealer as an owner, principal, corporate officer, director or member or partner of a limited liability company or limited liability partnership must complete the required education course.
 Information relating to class schedules, locations, and fees can be obtained via the web at www.iowaiada.com.